 939.42 Intoxication.
-An intoxicated or a drugged condition of the actor is a defense only if such condition:
+An intoxicated or a drugged condition of the actor is a defense only if such condition is involuntarily produced and does one of the following:

-- (1) Is involuntarily produced and renders the actor incapable of distinguishing between right and wrong in regard to the alleged criminal act at the time the act is committed; or - (2) Negatives the existence of a state of mind essential to the crime, except as provided in s.
-939.24 (3).
+(1) Renders the actor incapable of distinguishing between right and wrong in regard to the alleged criminal act at the time the act is committed.

+(2) Negatives the existence of a state of mind essential to the crime.

 History: 1987 a.
-399
+399; 2013 a.
+307.

-To be relieved from responsibility for criminal acts, it is not enough for a defendant to establish that he or she was under the influence of intoxicating beverages; the defendant must establish that degree of intoxication that means he or she was utterly incapable of forming the intent requisite to the commission of the crime charged State v.
+To be relieved from responsibility for criminal acts, it is not enough for a defendant to establish that he or she was under the influence of intoxicating beverages; the defendant must establish that degree of intoxication that means he or she was utterly incapable of forming the intent requisite to the commission of the crime charged.
+State v.
 Guiden, 46 Wis.
 2d 328, 174 N.W.2d 488 (1970).